7mind/blog/_posts/2019-11-09-constructive-test-taxonomy.md

 It's surprisingly hard to answer that question and I think that one of the reasons for that is the fact that we... just miss proper vocabulary and improperly use the existing one.

-We used to classifying tests using words like "Unit", "Functional" and "Integration" (also "System", "Performance", "Acceptance").
-And we think something like "unit tests are better than functional tests and integration tests are the worst".
-We also know that it's good to have high coverage.
+We used to classify tests using words like "Unit", "Functional", and "Integration" (also "System", "Performance", and "Acceptance").
+And we think something like: "unit tests are better than functional tests, and integration tests are the worst."
+We also know that high coverage is good.

 Usual definitions are:

-1. A unit test checks the functionality of individual modules or units,
+1. A unit test checks the functionality of individual modules or units.
-2. A functional test checks whether the system works according to the requirements,
+2. A functional test checks whether the system works according to the requirements.
-3. An integration test checks related programs, modules or units of code,
+3. An integration test checks related programs, modules, or units of code.

 Let's assume we have a system with the following components:

 1. `ILoanCalculator` with one implementation --- `LoanCalculatorImpl`
-2. `IUserRepository` with two implementations --- `UserRepositoryPosgresImpl` and `UserRepositoryInMemoryImpl`
+2. `IUserRepository` with two implementations --- `UserRepositoryPostgresImpl` and `UserRepositoryInMemoryImpl`
 3. `IAccountingService` with one implementation --- `AccountingServiceImpl`.
 It depends on `IUserRepository` and `ILoanCalculator`.
 4. An HTTP server exposing RPC API.

-We wrote a test for `IAccountingService` then wired our test with `LoanCalculatorImpl` and `UserRepositoryPosgresImpl`.
+We wrote a test for `IAccountingService`, then wired our test with `LoanCalculatorImpl` and `UserRepositoryPostgresImpl`.

 Is it an integration test?
 It seems like it is.
 It involves several components of our program and talks with the database.
 Is it a functional test?
-Maybe - it's checking if an important service of our system conforms to a specification.
+Maybe.
+It's checking whether an important service of our system conforms to a specification.
 Is it a unit test?
 Maybe - it checks the functionality of a system module.

-Things get more interesting in case we make our test abstract and add another implementation using `UserRepositoryInMemoryImpl`.
+Things get more interesting when we make our test abstract and add another implementation using `UserRepositoryInMemoryImpl`.
 So, should we continue to call it an integration test?
 It seems so.
-The test doesn't talk with the database anymore but still involves several components.
+The test doesn't talk to the database anymore but still involves several components.
 Is it still a functional test?
 Yes.
 Is it still a unit test?
 Yes.

 But intuitively this new implementation is in many aspects better than the other one: most likely it's faster, it does not require any preconditions (running database) to be met and there are fewer potential exceptions.